ykuo2/dicom2jpg/README.md

 `dicom2jpg.dicom2tiff(origin, target_root=None, anonymous=False, multiprocessing=True)`

+- origin can be a single DICOM file, a folder, or a list/tuple of file/folder
+- target_root would be the root folder of the first file/folder if not specified
+- exported files paths would be

+    > *target_root / Today / PatientID_Filetype / StudyDate_StudyTime_Modality_AccNum / Ser_Img.Filetype*

+- anonymous files paths would be

+    > *target_root / Today / Patient_SerialNum / ModalitySerialNum_Modality / Ser_Img.Filetype*

 `dicom2jpg.dicom2img(origin)`

 `dicom2jpg.io2img(dicomIO)`

-- origin can be a single DICOM file or folder contains DICOM files
-- target_root is would be the same root folder of the origin if not specified
-- exported files will be in

-    > *target_root/Today/PatientID_filetype/StudyDate_StudyTime_Modality_AccNum/Ser_Img.filetype*

-- anonymous file paths are

-    > *target_root/Today/Patient_SerialNum/ModalitySerialNum_Modality/Ser_Img.filetype*
+- converting dicom files or ByteIO to ndarray
+- ndarray is in 8 bit; RGB format if it's a color image